Home > Physics home > Research > Particle Physics > Theoretical Particle Physics

 Prospective graduate students and post-docs and other particle physicists:

-please visit theory.pp.rhul.ac.uk|
+please visit our detailed pages

 Theoretical particle physicists develop and test models that describe the fundamental building blocks of nature (elementary particles) and how they interact (fundamental forces).
 Using mathematics as language and quantum theory as framework, the basic relations can be expressed in surprisingly simple and elegant form.
 At the same time, they allow to make predictions for amazingly different phenomena ranging from the collision of subatomic particles to the evolution of the structure of the universe.
-The subfield of particle physics phenomenology is concerned with investigating the Standard Model| (SM) of particle physics and possible deviations from, and extensions| to, it by making predictions for and comparing with measurements of particle physics experiments.
+The subfield of particle physics phenomenology is concerned with investigating the Standard Model (SM) of particle physics and possible deviations from, and extensions to, it by making predictions for and comparing with measurements of collider and other particle physics experiments.

-With Terascale proton collisions in the LHC| since March 2010, collider physics phenomenology has become a central area of particle physics.
-The LHC is the first machine that can access the energies required to systematically investigate electroweak symmetry breaking and the origin of mass, to search for supersymmetry| (SUSY) in the energy range where SUSY particles are most likely to be found, or to revolutionize our understanding of space-time by detecting extra spatial dimensions.
-Another possibility is that the LHC finds evidence for the production of a dark matter| candidate.
+With Terascale proton collision data from the LHC, collider physics phenomenology has become a central area of particle physics.
+The LHC is the first machine that can access the energies required to systematically investigate electroweak symmetry breaking and the origin of mass, to search for supersymmetry (SUSY), or to revolutionise our understanding of space-time by detecting extra spatial dimensions.
+Another possibility is that the LHC finds evidence for the production of a dark matter candidate.
 Much of the evidence for dark matter comes from the study of the motions of galaxies.
 One generally finds that the gravitational mass is much larger than the luminous mass and therefore postulates an unknown type of matter that does not reveal itself by emitting electromagnetic radiation.
 The hunt for dark matter is also conducted with various dedicated direct detection experiments in deep underground laboratories.

-Information about our group can be found at theory.pp.rhul.ac.uk|.
+Information about our group can be found here.

 Comment on this page